1894 Wabash football team

-The 1894 Wabash football team was an American football team that represented Wabash College in the Indiana Intercollegiate Athletic Association (IIAA) during the 1894 college football season.
-In its first season under head coach A. Vernon Randall, Wabash compiled a 4–5 record, 2–3 in games against IIAA opponents.
+The 1894 Wabash football team was an American football team that represented Wabash College as a member the Indiana Intercollegiate Athletic Association (IIAA) during the 1894 college football season.
+Led by A. Vernon Randall in his first and only season as head coach, Wabash compiled an overall record of 4–5 with a mark of 2–3 in conference play.